Lightning Protection and Earthing Systems

 Worldwide, one of the most popular Earth Electrodes is copper bonded earth rods, which comply with IEC 62561 Part 2.
 Since electricity is a surface phenomenon, the copper layer allows for a conductive path while the inner core of high strength steel provides the strength required for driving the rod inside the ground.
 Axis Copper Bonded Earth Rods have been are approved by Utilities across the world and continue to be popular due to their consistently high quality.

+This is a crucial aspect of the design of a lightning protection system.
 The two major components of internal LPS are Equipotential bonding and surge protection devices (SPDs).
 The purpose of Equipotential Bonding equipment is to bring all the metallic parts and equipment in a structure to the same Voltage Potential, to avoid hazards to human life or other damage.
 SPD’s protect the electronic devices by breaking the circuit in case of an equipment system fault.

 Axis has been manufacturing and supplying lightning protection and earthing equipment internationally since 1994 and has a proven track record of high-quality protection.
 Our customers include utilities, Government Organisations, and private projects across the globe.